 - Please also note when using the data, when no new data were available, the data from the previous year were used.
 (See details in the separate file on data year).

-Please note that currently we are not presenting all data in the interactive table.
-We are aiming to supply data on all indictors listed below in the future.
+Currently, we are not presenting all data in the interactive table.
+We are aiming to supply data on all indaictors listed below in the future.

 - Animals [heads]